standardexactly/Deadcord/README.md

 ## 📜 License

 Distributed under the GNU AGPLv3 License.
 See `LICENSE` for more information.
-Additional license requirements are listed in the `PATENTS` file.